FM-17/poglink/README.md

     - E.g. to configure the bot's polling delay, set `BOT_POLLING_DELAY`.
 4. Defaults (optional)
-    - Some configuration parameters have default values assigned, which will be used in the absense of any other user-provided configuration values.
+    - Some configuration parameters have default values assigned, which will be used in the absence of any other user-provided configuration values.

 ### Parameter Summary